linode/docs/docs/websites/cms/drupal/drush-drupal/how-to-install-drupal-using-drush-on-ubuntu-18-04/index.md

     ![Drush Username Password](drush-username-password.png)

 1. Optionally, if you'd like to change the admin's password, it is best to do so with Drush, rather than sending the password over a non-secure HTTP connection.
-To update the amdin password execute the following command and replace `newpass` with your new password:
+To update the admin password execute the following command and replace `newpass` with your new password:

         sudo drush user-password admin user-password=newpass